The Legality Of Blood Draws

 Another way is if someone is incapable of giving a breath test, say they have that asthma, they are smokers and they just can’t blow hard enough.
 In that case, if they can’t produce a breath test, the officer should give them the choice of doing a breath test but sometimes these officers will call it a refusal, which is usually not a good thing.

-Could a Police Officer Request a Blood Draw After the Breathalyzer and the Standardized Field Sobriety Tests?
+Requesting a Blood Draw After the Breathalyzer and the Standardized Field Sobriety Tests

 The field sobriety tests are administered to determine whether or not they have probable cause to arrest for a DUI.
 Those as well as the preliminary breath test are usually done and administered and then the officer tells them they are under arrest for DUI.
 At that point, they get a choice of breath or blood.